Visual Instruction Pretraining for Domain-Specific Foundation Models: Abstract

 \section{Abstract}

-Modern computer vision is converging on a closed loop in which perception, reasoning and generation mutually reinforce each other.
-However, this loop remains incomplete: the top-down influence of high-level reasoning on the foundational learning of low-level perceptual features is not yet underexplored.
-This paper addresses this gap by proposing a new paradigm for pretraining foundation models in downstream domains.
-We introduce \textbf{V}isual \textbf{i}ns\textbf{T}ruction \textbf{P}retraining (ViTP), a novel approach that directly leverages reasoning to enhance perception.
-ViTP embeds a Vision Transformer (ViT) backbone within a Vision-Language Model and pretrains it end-to-end using a rich corpus of visual instruction data curated from target downstream domains.
-ViTP is powered by our proposed Visual Robustness Learning (VRL), which compels the ViT to learn robust and domain-relevant features from a sparse set of visual tokens.
+Human visual perception is the product of a synergistic interplay between bottom-up perception processing and top-down understanding-driven modulation.
+While modern computer vision has excelled at creating powerful models that mirror the bottom-up, hierarchical nature of perception, the reciprocal top-down influence of high-level understanding on the foundational learning of low-level perception features remains critically underexplored.
+This paper addresses this gap by proposing a new paradigm for pretraining foundation models, inspired by the top-down mechanisms of human vision.
+We introduce \textbf{V}isual \textbf{i}ns\textbf{T}ruction \textbf{P}retraining (ViTP), a novel approach that directly leverages understanding to enhance perception.
+ViTP embeds a Vision Transformer backbone within a Vision-Language Model and pretrains it end-to-end using a rich corpus of visual instruction data curated from target downstream domains.
+ViTP is powered by our proposed Visual Robustness Learning (VRL), which compels the Vision Transformer to learn robust and domain-relevant features from a sparse set of visual tokens.
 Extensive experiments on 16 challenging remote sensing and medical imaging benchmarks demonstrate that ViTP establishes new state-of-the-art performance across a diverse range of downstream tasks.
-The code is available at \url{https://github.com/zcablii/ViTP}.
+The code is available at \url{https://github.com/zcablii/ViTP}